gsilano/BebopS/README.md

 > Note: As it is the first time Sphinx is started with this `.drone` file, it may take several seconds to download the drone firmware from the external server.
 Once the firmware is loaded, the simulation starts.

-5. At this time, the launch files implementing the hovering and trajectory tracking examples, respectively, can be executed by using the [**bebop_autonomy**](https://bebop-autonomy.readthedocs.io/en/latest/) ROS package
+5. At this time, the launch files implementing the hovering and trajectory tracking examples, respectively, can be executed by using the [**bebop_autonomy**](https://bebop-autonomy.readthedocs.io/en/latest/) ROS package.
+Below are the installation instructions for the ROS package:

 ```
 $ sudo apt-get install build-essential python-rosdep python-catkin-tools